NZMSA/2021-Phase-2/README.md

-# Microsoft Student Accelerator 2021Phase 2 Training - General Stream
+# Microsoft Student Accelerator 2021 Phase 2 Training - General Stream
-The official repository and source of knowledge for MSA students taking part in MSA 2021Phase 2 Training.
+The official repository and source of knowledge for MSA students taking part in MSA 2021 Phase 2 Training.

 # Assignment
 *tbd